 14.6.2 Low Voltage Delivery

 Low voltage delivery is transmission service over the Low Voltage Segment by any Third-Party Transmission Provider’s system.
-“Low Voltage Segment” means the facilities of a Third-Party Transmission Provider that are below 34.5 kV.
-For low voltage delivery to identified PODs in Exhibit E, «Customer Name» shall pay Power Services the applicable Transfer Service Delivery Charge rate, or its successor, consistent with the applicable BPA Wholesale Power Rate Schedules and GRSPs.
+For low voltage delivery to identified PODs in Exhibit E, «Customer Name» shall pay Power Services the applicable Transfer Service Delivery Charge rate, or its successor, consistent with the applicable BPA Power Rate Schedules and GRSPs.
 BPA shall pass through to «Customer Name» any costs associated with delivery to identified PODs in Exhibit E over a Low Voltage Segment that is not subject to the Transfer Service Delivery Charge.

 14.6.3 Direct Assignment Costs

 «Customer Name» shall pay BPA for all directly assigned costs, consistent with Transmission Services’ “BPA Facility Ownership and Cost Assignment Guidelines” and the “Final Supplemental Guidelines for Direct Assignment of Facilities Costs Incurred Under Transfer Agreements”, or their successors.
-Such costs include, but not limited to: facility, system and generation interconnection study costs, construction costs, upgrade costs, and expansion costs, or other capital costs for facilities directly associated with service to any «Customer Name» PODs assessed by the Third-Party Transmission Provider to BPA.
+Such costs include but are not limited to: facility, system and generation interconnection study costs, construction costs, upgrade costs, and expansion costs, or other capital costs for facilities directly associated with service to any «Customer Name» PODs assessed by the Third-Party Transmission Provider to BPA.
 BPA shall pass through to «Customer Name» any credits received by BPA from the Third-Party Transmission Provider from the payment of such directly assigned costs.

 14.6.4 Penalties Assessed By the Third-Party Transmission Provider

 BPA has the right to pass through to «Customer Name» any penalty charges assessed by the Third-Party Transmission Provider that are associated with BPA’s acquisition of Transfer Service to the PODs identified in Exhibit E, except to the extent the penalty is a result of a BPA error.
-Such charges may include, but are not limited to, power factor penalties or excessive energy imbalance penalties.
+Such charges may include but are not limited to power factor penalties or excessive energy imbalance penalties.

 14.6.5 Removal of PODs